amosehiguese/amosehiguese/README.md

 ## 👨‍💻 The latest about me

-- 🔭 I’m studying about typescript with react
+- 🔭 I’m studying about distributed systems with Go
 - 👯 I’m looking to collaborate on projects with Go
-- 💬 Ask me about Go, Kubernetes, microservices and distributed systems
+- 💬 Ask me about Go, Kubernetes, microservices...
 - 📫 You can reach me on LinkedIn:\
 <a href="https://www.linkedin.com/in/amos-ehiguese-201b33100/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/></a>